Types of Forklifts: Selecting the Right Equipment for the Job

 Often considered to be in a class of their own are aerial lifts, which give a single operator the ability to boom himself up to a hard-to-reach area in a “man basket.”
 This category includes a wide variety of personnel lifts, including boom lifts and scissor lifts.

 Whether you’re searching for your first lift truck, replacing a piece of equipment or expanding your fleet, we hope this breakdown of the various forklift classifications is helpful as you focus on finding the ideal type of forklift or materials handling equipment for your company.

-At NITCO, we not only maintain a huge new and used inventory of all the forklift types listed above, we also offer a full range of related products, comprehensive fleet management services and world-class warehouse solutions.
+As one of New England’s top forklift distributors, NITCO maintains a huge new and used inventory of all the forklift types listed above.
+We also offer a full range of related products, comprehensive fleet management services and world-class warehouse solutions.

 We’ve been doing this since 1969 and our mission goes way beyond simply selling forklift equipment and services.
 Over the years we’ve learned how important it is to work closely with each customer to understand your business and your work environment so we can offer friendly, straightforward advice that is customized to your specific needs.